 It is a question of finding the cause of the symptoms by an osteopathic diagnosis specific to each patient.
-Therefore, this requires an excellent knowledge of anatomy and physiology.
+Therefore, this requires excellent knowledge of anatomy and physiology.

-Discomfort or pain occurs when the body has no longer the ability to adapt and heal itself.
-By treating the cause of the problem, it prevents a minor disorder from becoming, over time, a major or even irreversible disorder.
+Discomfort or pain occurs when the body no longer has the ability to adapt and heal itself.
+By treating the cause of the problem, it prevents a minor disorder from becoming, overtime, a major or even irreversible disorder.
 When treating the patient, the practitioner acts in such a way that the body regulates itself.